debbiswal/Tech-BITE/Topics/Gatling/Art-3/hashmap.md

     else
       throw new Exception( "You have not locked '" + key + "'" )

-  // any thread can call get - will block until a non-null value is stored in the cache
+  // Any thread can call get - will block until a non-null value is stored in the cache
   // WARNING: if the thread that is holding the lock never puts a value, this thread will block forever def get( key: String ) = {
     if ( locked.get( key ) == None )